VenissaCarolQuadros/CanHap501/project/Iteration2.md

 To address the latter two concerns the button visual feedback was modified to appear like it was a button being pushed into the wall, which made it give the illusion of an actual push button.
 This was done by modifying the position of the button to move when the end effector was in contact with it.

 Finally, I also changed the button icons to be more clear, but the design is still admittedly pretty bland.
-(Antoine was working on the button visuals to give them polished, cool look.
+(Antoine was working on the button visuals to give them a polished, cool look.
 This should make its way in in the next iteration!)

 <video height="100%" controls>
   <source src="../assets/images/project/iteration2/button_logic_new.mp4" type="video/mp4">